Facts About the Hungarian Puli: The Mop Dog

 This dog has been declared as one of the national treasures of Hungary.
 The origins of this breed is traced back to the Magyars who brought it into Hungary.

-Also referred to as the "mop dog" or "Hungarian dog," this breed is usually large and white in color, but can also come in black.
+Also referred to as the "mop dog" or "Hungarian dog," this dog is medium sized covered by a corded coat.
+Most Pulis are black and some are white or gray in color.
+In Hungary there are some Pulis with a brownish fako color also described as the color of a whole wheat roll.
 It's eyes are dark brown with a naughty sparkle.

 The Puli's entire coat is made up of long, twisted strands of fur that almost reaches the ground.
 The eyes and nose are also covered by these strands.
 Their head is somewhat oval in shape and their black snout pokes out through their hair.